compulim/react-drop-to-upload/README.md

 `npm install react-drop-to-upload`

-Add the following code to your React component.
+Add the following code to your React component to import the `react-drop-to-upload` component.

 ```js
 import DropToUpload from 'react-drop-to-upload';
 ```

-And in the render loop, add the following JSX.
+And in the render loop, add the following JSX code to instantiate the component.

 ```jsx